thedigitalkern/jamdocs/docs/theme-configuration.md

 * To further extend your **Merchant to Bank Relationship** it is important to have either an existing relationship or acquire a current or checking account with adequate funds.
 * Always have **Corporate Social Responsibility Policy** implemented in accordance with MCA or Ministry of Corporate Affairs or **Waste Policy** set in place in case you're into the manufacturing of goods.
 * File all eCommerce earnings via Income Tax and Revenue Department subject to local jurisdiction on the given dates.
 Consult a professional tax advisor or team of tax advisors in case or enterprise (small, medium to large scale corporations whether private or government sector).
 * It is mandatory to raise an IGST (CGST + SGST) invoice with the specific [Harmonized System of Nomenclature (HSN) or Service Accounting Codes (SAC) Codes](https://cbic-gst.gov.in/gst-goods-services-rates.html) if you are in e-commerce selling goods or services interstate.
-GST Rates - (For Inter-state supply, IGST Rate is applicable | For intra-state supply, CGST rate and SGST/UTGST rate is applicable) Goods which are not specified on the portal have IGST tax rate of 18%.
+GST Rates - (For Inter-state supply, IGST Rate is applicable | For intra-state supply, CGST rate and SGST/UTGST rate is applicable) Goods which are not specified on the portal have IGST tax rate of 18% as specified by GOVERNMENT OF INDIA - MINISTRY OF FINANCE - DEPARTMENT OF REVENUE.

 ## Chargeback Claims